-3 = Skill established 1 2 3 Pre-school To accept that physical contact may be used to gain attention / initiate communication To confidently ask a person to face them throughout a conversation Key Stage 1 To demonstrate an awareness of the need to initiate communication differently between children and adults To ask for confirmation when they are unsure of what has been said.
+Strand 4: Confidence and understanding to ensure effective communication 1 2 3 Pre-school To accept that physical contact may be used to gain attention / initiate communication.
+To confidently ask a person to face them throughout a conversation.
+77 00 Key Stage 1 To demonstrate an awareness of the need to initiate communication differently between children and adults.
+0 To ask for clarification when they are unsure of what has been said.
+0 To start to develop conversational strategies such as turn taking and eye contact.
 To be able to follow a conversation in a small group situation of two or three with support.
 Key Stage 2 To have the confidence to inform a teacher/adult, that their technical equipment is not functioning correctly.
 To understand and begin to apply the etiquette of a conversation including turn taking, eye contact, listening skills and appropriate contributions.
-To begin to develop strategies, with support, that will enable them to participate in a group conversation or activity.
-To begin to develop strategies to repair a conversation (confirmation/ clarification/repetition) Key Stage 3 and 4 To request strategies, in both formal and informal situations, that will enable them to participate in a group conversation or activity.
-To understand and apply the etiquette of a conversation including turn taking, eye contact, listening skills and appropriate contributions To have strategies to repair a conversation (confirmation/ clarification/repetition).
+To begin to apply these strategies to small group situations.
+To begin to develop strategies to repair a conversation (confirmation/clarification/repetition).
+Key Stage 3 and 4 To request others to use strategies, in both formal and informal situations, that will enable them to participate in a group conversation or activity.
+To understand and apply the etiquette of a conversation including turn taking, eye contact, listening skills and appropriate contributions.
+To have strategies to repair a conversation (confirmation/ clarification/repetition).
 To have the confidence to explain, to an unfamiliar person, the strategies necessary to aid effective communication.
-1 1